 1. Animals Nearby

 This is one of the most common reasons why it may seem as though your dog is barking at nothing.
-We might not be able to see the nearby animal, but our dogs can sense them.
+We might be unaware of the animal’s presence, but our dogs can sense them.

 This could be anything from a loose dog roaming the neighborhood, to a wild rabbit that lives on your property.
 Dogs can sense the presence of these creatures before we ever have the chance to see them.